Ludwig Weimer: Life and work

 Since 1968 Weimer is a theologian in the Integrated Community (Integrierte Gemeinde), Munich.
 He was ordained a priest in 1983 and is a member of the "Community of Priests Serving Integrated Communities".
 In his theological work he focused on Jewish-Christian dialogue.

-He is a member of the student group Joseph Ratzinger / Pope Benedict XVI since its founding in 1978.
+He is a member of the student group Joseph Ratzinger (Pope Benedict XVI) since its founding in 1978.

-In 2003, Weimer became director of a newly founded "Academy for the Theology of the People of God".
-The work of this Academy is continued since 2009 by the Foundation Chair "Theology of the People of God" at the Pastoral Institute Redemptor Hominis of the Pontifical Lateran University in Rome.
+In 2003, Weimer became director of a newly founded Academy for the Theology of the People of God.
+The work of this Academy has been continued since 2009 by the Foundation Chair "Theology of the People of God" at the Pastoral Institute Redemptor Hominis of the Pontifical Lateran University in Rome.
 Weimer was the founding director of this chair.
 He is the main author of the teaching letters for the postgraduate distance learning course, which was offered by the chair from September 2016 in the form of a two-year study program in German and English.